Scott Kalitta

 Scott D. Kalitta (February 18, 1962 – June 21, 2008) was an American drag racer who competed in the Funny Car and Top Fuel classes in the National Hot Rod Association (NHRA) Full Throttle Drag Racing Series.
-He was killed at Old Bridge Township Raceway Park, after an accident during qualifying.
-He had 17 career Top Fuel wins and one career Funny Car win, and at his death he was one of 14 drivers to win in both divisions.

-Kalitta was the son of veteran NHRA driver and crew chief and airline CEO (Kalitta Air) Connie Kalitta, and cousin of teammate Doug Kalitta.
+He had 17 career Top Fuel wins and one career Funny Car win.
+At the time of his death due to an accident during race qualifying, he was one of 14 drivers to win in both divisions.
+He was the son of veteran NHRA driver and crew chief Connie Kalitta.

 Personal life

-He made his home in Snead Island, Florida, with wife, Kathy (married 11/1990) and two sons, Colin and Corey.
+Kalitta made his home in Snead Island, Florida, with his wife, Kathy (married November, 1990), and two sons, Colin and Corey.
 He was a native of Ypsilanti, Michigan.